beersheba/TexelChat/README.md

 Source code can be compiled using Android Studio or VSCode (open the root directory).

 If you don't have Flutter on your machine, <a href="https://flutter.dev/docs/get-started/install">please install it first</a>

+##

+Android APK build can be downloaded from <a href="https://github.com/beersheba/texel-chat/releases/tag/1.0">Releases</a>